-- Receiving a stream of tax due notices, adding on civil penalties up to 25% of the unpaid tax, plus compound interest, if you file and refuse to pay. - Seizure of wages, banks accounts, and other property after the IRS sends a "final demand" notice. - If the IRS catches up with nonfilers, they will be asked to file for any number of years and may face stiffer fines. - If a false or inflated W-4 form is suspected, the IRS will require the employer to adjust it to the minimum allowance.
+- Receiving a stream of tax due notices, adding on civil penalties up to 25% of the unpaid tax, plus compound interest. - Seizure of wages, bank accounts, and other property after the IRS sends a "final demand" notice. - If the IRS catches up with nonfilers, they will be told to file for any number of years and may face stiffer fines. - If a false or inflated W-4 form is suspected, the IRS will require the employer to adjust it to the minimum allowance. - Returns claiming an unallowable deduction, blank returns, or those with political messages written on them may lead to an additional "frivolous" penalty as high as \$5,000; sometimes a letter of protest enclosed with a tax form can generate a "frivolous" warning letter from the IRS.